Chapter 5 Population structure

 PCA on the genotype matrix can be used to capture population structure.
 However, PCA can actually capture different kinds of structure (Privé, Luu, Blum, et al., 2020):

-- LD structure, when there are two many correlated variants (e.g. within long-range LD regions) and not enough population structure (see this vignette),
+Linkage Disequilibrium (LD) structure, when there are too many correlated variants (e.g. within long-range LD regions) and not enough population structure (see this vignette),

-Population structure is the second main topic of my research work (after polygenic scores).
+Capturing population structure with PCA is the second main topic of my research work (after polygenic scores).

 In Privé et al. (2018), I introduced an algorithm to compute PCA for a